abbr/BillEase/README.md

 -p|--prefix_of_group=<string>
 	Prefix of the account groups.
-The prefix is useful to prevent group name conflicts with other groups defined in same site collection -o|--offset_of_cycle_month=<number>
+The prefix is useful to prevent group name conflicts with other groups defined in same site collection -b|--billing_period=<string>
-	Offset of billing cycle month adjustment.
-Default to -1.
-For example, if billing cycle starts on the first day of each month and Invoice Run is launched at 12:01AM on the first day of each month, the default offset of -1 is needed for calculation be performed on last month's data.
--l|--cycle_calibration_date=<date>
-	Billing cycle calibration date in the format YYYY-MM-DD.
-This is a past date that is known to be the start of a billing cycle.
-Either cycle_calibration_date or offset_of_cycle_month, but not both, should be supplied in order for the application to calculate last billing cycle start date.
-If both are absent, then default value of offset_of_cycle_month is used. cycle_calibration_date doesn't have default value.
--b|--billing_period=<string>
 	Billing period in the form <Integer><UOM>.
 Default to 1m.
 Allowed UOMs are
 	<d|m|y> for day, month and year respectively.
 For example, 1m for 1 month;
 	14d for 2 weeks; 3m for a quarter.
+-l|--cycle_calibration_date=<date>
+	Billing cycle calibration date in the format YYYY-MM-DD.
+This is a past date that is known to be the start of a billing cycle.
+Default value is the first day of the current month the program is running.
+-o|--offset_of_cycle=<number>
+	Offset of billing cycle.
+Default to -1.
+For example, if billing cycle starts on the first day of each month and Invoice Run is launched at 12:01AM on the first day of each month, the default offset of -1 is needed for calculation be performed on last month's data.
 -a|--accounts_list_name=<string>
 	Name of accounts list if renamed.
 -r|--rates_list_name=<string>